lmamede/disciplina-banco-de-dados/README.md

 # NBA - database project

-Projeto da disciplina de Banco de Dados do curso de Ciência da Computação - UFRJ (2023.2)
+This project is part of UFRJ’s Computer Science BSc Program - Database class (2023.2);

+# The Dataset

+This dataset was provided by Nathan Lauga, on Kaggle.
+It is available on https://www.kaggle.com/datasets/nathanlauga/nba-games/data.

 # Stack

 - MySQL database containing all the dataset used
 - SpringBoot application for the backend
 - React.js for frontend

 # Running

 First, you'll need to install Docker on your worskstation.
-You cando do that by following the instructions on Docker official page: https://www.docker.com/get-started/.
+You can do that by following the instructions on Docker official page: https://www.docker.com/get-started/.
 After intalling it, clone this project into your workspace.

 ```shell